 Partner Commerce is the activity of electronically buying or selling products on online services or over the Internet.
-Partner Commerce can be used as a standalone web app or a mobile application.
-It can also be used to conduct social commerce.
-It enables consumers to shop from their homes and offices, and even on the move.
+Partner Commerce has three main components: Web Commerce, Mobile Commerce, and Social Commerce, thus connecting channels and devices.
+Partner Commerce enables consumers to shop from their homes and offices, and even on the move.

 After you have used CPQ to configure products and pricing, you can associate the price list to the storefront object within the Digital Commerce package.
 After your catalog has been set up, the next step is to create a Storefront record.
 The storefront object is very basic and contains only two fields to map a storefront to a price list and logo for the guest user.
 The price list refers to the price list you want the guest user to access and the logo must be an ID or a URL of the logo attachment for the store.
 The storefront record also has a banner related list that can be used to set up banners for the jumbotron component in the reference template.